csgillespie/efficientR/main.md

 }
 ```

-We can use **memoise** speed up by caching results.
+We can use **memoise** to speed up repeated function calls by caching results.
 A quick benchmark

 ```r